drumsoft/otojsd/README.md

 }
 ```

-Please also check the examples in the samples directory.
+Please also check the examples directory.

 ## launch options